-Each undergraduate student will write two critical papers: an examination the presentation of teen characters in an adolescent film (3-4 pages, typed, double spaced paper) and a longer critical analysis (8-10 pages, typed doubled spaced) on an adolescent text from the course.
+Each undergraduate student will write two critical papers: an examination the presentation of teen characters in an adolescent film (3-page, typed, single-sided, double spaced paper) and a longer critical analysis (8-10 pages, typed doubled spaced) on an adolescent text from the course.
 Graduate students will write on critical paper on an adolescent film (3-5 pages) and a longer critical paper (12-15 pages) on an adolescent novel from the course.
 Use the MLA Handbook for Writers of Research Papers for appropriate citation in the critical papers.
-The critical paper on the adolescent novel need a minimum of eight secondary sources.
+The critical paper on the adolescent novel need a minimum of 8 secondary sources.
 Only half of the secondary sources can be electronic.
 The paper needs to be original work and written specifically for this course.
 Students show keep an extra copy of your assignments for your records.
+Number the pages of your paper.
+Students are to provide instructor with print copies of writing assignments.